lukelbd/climate-benchmarks/README.md

 CDO is the clear winner here, followed closely by python with XArray and Dask, or with NetCDF4.
-For files smaller than 100MB though, the differences are never that large, and even NCL and NCO appear to be acceptable choices.
-Perhaps tellingly, Julia is the clear winner for the smallest file sizes -- evidently when numerical computation is the bottleneck, rather than disk reading and writing, Julia shines.
+For files smaller than 100MB though, the differences are never that large, and NCL and NCO appear to be acceptable choices.

 <img src="fluxes.png" width="500">